Rules of the game

 Zen and Garnet's official character data are available in advance while the official character data of Lud will not be revealed.
-However, after submission, before the Lud leagues (Lud Standard and Lud Speedrunning) start, each entry AI will be provided training time of 10 games (5 games with P1 and 5 games with P2) against the aforementioned sample MctsAi, where from the 2018 competition both AIs will be given the initial HP of 400.
+However, after submission, before the Lud leagues (Lud Standard and Lud Speedrunning) start, each entry AI will be provided training time of 10 games (5 games with P1 and 5 games with P2) against the aforementioned sample MctsAi, where both AIs will be given the initial HP of 400.

 The ranking rules are as follows:

 In each of the six leagues (in this order: Zen Standard, Zen Speedrunning, Garnet Standard, Garnet Speedrunning, [Lud Training Session], Lud Standard, and Lud Speedrunning), the AIs are ranked according to the number of winning rounds.
 If ties exit, their total remaining HPs will be used.
 Once the AIs are ranked in each league, league points are awarded to them according to their positions using the current (2010-) Formula-1 scoring system .
 The competition winner is finally decided by the sum of league points across all six leagues.

 This game is played asynchronously in real time.